danielneis/moodle-logstore_fluentd/README.md

 This is a plugin form Moodle that sends all events to a configured Fluentd instance.

-This plugins uses fluent/logger library to communicate with Fluentd.
-You can install it using composer on the root directory of the plugin:
+This plugins uses the [fluent/logger](https://packagist.org/packages/fluent/logger) library to record events to Fluentd.
+You can install it using composer on the root directory of the plugin with the following command:

     $ composer install